All posts

 Banking and financial records.
 Transaction records, bank statements, and payment processor reports form the evidential backbone of every filing.
 The general retention period for tax-relevant records is three years from the filing date (matching the standard IRS audit window), but extends to six years if there is a substantial understatement of income, and indefinitely for fraud or unfiled returns.
 FBAR records carry a five-year retention requirement.
 The pattern suggests that maintaining seven years of complete financial records covers most domestic scenarios, but international records with indefinite retention requirements for unfiled obligations create an asymmetry.

 Invoice records and income source documentation.
-For founders invoicing clients in multiple countries, each invoice is a piece of the income source documentation that determines which jurisdiction has taxing rights over that income.
+For founders invoicing clients in multiple countries — or receiving platform income from multiple countries — each invoice is a piece of the income source documentation that determines which jurisdiction has taxing rights over that income.
+The invoice trail analysis details how invoices are classified across jurisdictions.
 The invoice currency, the client's location, the service delivery location, and the payment method all feed into income source determination.
 Founders who invoice through platforms (Upwork, Toptal, etc.) may have platform-generated records, but founders invoicing directly often have only their own records as documentation.
 For a detailed look at how income source documentation works, see What Your CPA Needs to See (And What You Probably Don't Have).

 The compound effect of missed obligations